 Deferred Compensation Plan - 403(b) Long-Term Savings / Retirement Account

 In addition to salary and related compensation, the fellowship maintains a program to encourage long-term / retirement savings, especially focused on full-time employees.
-While the fellowship does not advocate or disavow retirement from Christian ministry, there is a need to save for coverage during potential future periods of diminished capacity to work.
-So, Xenos has a 403(b) plan in place, available to charitable organizations.
+While the fellowship does not advocate nor disavow retirement from Christian ministry, there is a need to save for coverage during potential future periods of diminished capacity to work.
+To that end, Dwell has a “403(b) Deferred Compensation Plan” in place, available to charitable organizations.

-Full-time employees are eligible for matching funds from the fellowship.
-For every dollar an employee contributes, up to three (3) % of their total compensation, Xenos will deposit the same amount into that employee's account.
+3% Match Contribution - Full-time employees are eligible for matching funds from the fellowship.
+For every dollar an employee contributes, up to three percent (3%) of their total compensation, Dwell will deposit the same amount into that employee's account.
 An employee may contribute more than 3% of their income to the account, but it only matched by the fellowship up to that 3%.

 Note: As with all benefits offered by the church, this plan element is reviewed annually and funding allocated as it is available.
 We are committed to ensuring this benefit is available under normal circumstances, but employees will be informed when a change is needed due to funding issues.
-For example, in 2009, Xenos did not provide 403(b) benefits outlined herein, due to economic conditions and budgetary constraints.
+For example, in the difficult economy of 2009, Dwell did not provide 403(b) benefits outlined herein, due to economic conditions and budgetary constraints.

 - New Year's Day